noodlewerk/NWPusher/README.md

 Again, if things are not working as expected, take a look at the *Troubleshooting* section below or post an issue on GitHub.

-Consult Apple's documentation for more info on the APNS architecture: [Apple Push Notification Service](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html)
+Consult Apple's documentation for more info on the APNs architecture: [Apple Push Notification Service](https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html)

 Pushing from code
 -----------------